musma21/MediaInfoLib/README.md

 ```

 That being said, still it would be better to add an command line option to set the custom HTTP header, so here, let me give it a try to add the new feature.
 Once practical progress be made, I will file an issue to the main repo ([MediaArea/MediaInfoLib](https://github.com/MediaArea/MediaInfoLib/)).
 Meanwhile, just for tracing purpose, ```MEDIAINFO_DEBUG``` preprocessor directive has been replaced with ```__MEDIAINFO_DEBUG_AZUREBLOB__``` in some files - ```Reader_File.cpp, Reader_libcurl.cpp, and MediaInfoList.cpp```; however, the directive should be effective only within this fetch of mine.
+Welcome anyone who can add some help developing the new feature!

 ## How to build under macOS and Linux